LONDON RL FOUNDATION

 The London Rugby League Foundation is a charitable trust which aims to increase participation in community rugby league in London and the South-East.
 It is overseen by the London Broncos, in partnership with the RFL.

-To this end the Foundation aims to help Community Clubs and Schools deliver fantastic sporting experiences, pathways to excel, and opportunities to improve health, lifestyle and skills, and in doing so drive physical and mental benefits from participation in sport, plus support social cohesion in the communities.
+The Foundation aims to help all these areas deliver fantastic sporting experiences, pathways to excel, and opportunities to improve health, lifestyle and skills, and in doing so drive physical and mental benefits from participation in sport, plus support social cohesion in the communities.

-In 2024 there were nearly 1500 registered community rugby league players in London & South-East across more than 25 Community Clubs.
-Within this there were nearly 700 registered Primary & Junior Players in the London Junior League (+16% yoy) across 9 Community Clubs (+1 yoy).
-The Foundation has provided essential financial support to 7 of these Community Clubs.
+In 2025 there were nearly 2000 registered community rugby league players in London & South-East across more than 25 Community Clubs.
+Within this there were nearly 1000 registered Primary & Junior Players at Community Clubs, plus another 1000 Primary & Junior Players at Schools.

 We love meeting new people, so please contact us here if you'd like to know more!